isravera/Necesse-Mount-Pack/README.md

 ## The Ultimate Mount Pack: Soar and Spin Your Way Through Necesse!
 ![preview.png](src/main/resources/preview.png)

-This mod adds three powerful and exciting mounts to Necesse, allowing you to explore the world in new and exciting ways:
+This mod adds a collection of powerful and exciting mounts to Necesse, allowing you to explore the world in new and exciting ways:

 **Bat Mount:**
 * Gain night vision during the nighttime for enhanced visibility.